I-88 Roadway, Bridge and Ramp Repairs

 Project Overview

-In 2025, the Illinois Tollway work on the Reagan Memorial Tollway (I-88) will include the completion of the York Road Bridge reconstruction over the ramps connecting eastbound I-88 to southbound I-294 and northbound I-294 to westbound I-88 in Oak Brook, as well as repairs to the mainline bridge over the Union Pacific Railroad in DeKalb.
+In 2025, the Illinois Tollway work on the Reagan Memorial Tollway (I-88) will include ongoing reconstruction of the York Road Bridge over the ramps connecting eastbound I-88 to southbound I-294 and northbound I-294 to westbound I-88 in Oak Brook, as well as repairs to the mainline bridge over the Union Pacific Railroad in DeKalb.

 Additional work includes fiber optic improvements and pavement repairs along the corridor.

-Between Illinois Route 23 and the DeKalb Oasis, all traffic is shifted onto the eastbound side of the road with the roadway reduced to a single lane in each direction.
-Traffic on I-88 is scheduled to remain in this configuration through summer when it will shift onto the westbound side of the roadway.
+Between Illinois Route 23 and the DeKalb Oasis, traffic on I-88 is reduced to one lane in each direction and shifted to shifted to the right over the Union Pacific Railroad.
+Traffic is scheduled to remain in this configuration through the end of October.

 York Road

-On the York Road Bridge over the I-88 ramps in Oak Brook, traffic is is shifted onto the southbound side of the bridge and reduced to one lane in each direction to allow for the removal and reconstruction of the northbound side of the bridge.
-Traffic is scheduled to remain in this configuration through summer, at which time traffic will be shifted onto the new northbound side of the bridge for reconstruction of the southbound lanes.
+On the York Road Bridge over the I-88 ramps in Oak Brook, traffic is shifted onto the newly reconstructed northbound side of the bridge and is reduced to one lane in each direction.

 I-294/I-88/I-290